bacionejs/cat/README.md

 ## Post-mortem

 This game is unorthodox, so it requires a little extra attention from the player to make it challenging and fun.
+There is no score to tell you that you are a success, only your own eyes and ears...

-- First, watch the [jazz tutorial](https://www.youtube.com/watch?v=E5WLNmErkiY) video on how to compose simple jazz.
+- First, watch the [jazz tutorial](https://www.youtube.com/watch?v=E5WLNmErkiY) video on how to do jazz improv.

 - Then, forget about Catwoman, close your eyes and play the seven notes across the screen.
-Work on your improv skills, based on the tutorial you watched.
+Work on your improv skills based on the tutorial you watched.

 - Then, when you're confident, try to combine that with hitting the middle note at the exact time to make Catwoman jump to the next rooftop.

 It's impossible to score your improv, but you know if you've played good or not.
+Also, Catwoman does fall from the rooftop, just not very far.
+It's more of a gentle visual cue than a punishment.
+And like the instruction says, there's no penalty for missing.
+So she just keeps going.
+Anything more than that would negate the Zen vibe.